tradingstrategy-ai/docs/source/glossary.rst

         High-frequency trading, or HFT for short, is a :term:`trading strategy` where you compete with technical speed.

         HFT strategies include arbitration, cross-market market making or such and compete against the other actors with your technical speed.
+        In :term:`decentralised finance`, there is a special category of high-frequency trading called :term:`MEV`.

         See also

         - :term:`Trading strategy`

+        - :term:`MEV`

         - :term:`Algorithmic trading`